Safeeq-Fazil/monte-carlo-control/README.md

-# MONTE CARLO CONTROL ALGORITHM
+# EXP 5 -MONTE CARLO CONTROL ALGORITHM

 ## AIM
 To develop a Python program to find the optimal policy for the given RL environment using the Monte Carlo algorithm.